defeat the enemy, strongholds and spiritual warfare

 My Business Tip #3: Do The Hardest Thing First

 I am ready to go when I sit down to work in my time block.
-I look at my workflow and determine what I will tackle right now.
+I review my workflow and determine what I will tackle next.
 When I do this, I start with the hardest things first.

-You might be someone who procrastinates on the hard stuff.
+You might be someone who procrastinates on difficult tasks.
 You save that for the end of the day.
-I will say a hard no to that because you want to be the most vibrant, intentional, focused version of yourself to do your best work.
-Connecting with our student community in my Facebook group is easy for me, so I save them for the end of the day when I am spent.
+I’ll say a hard no to that because you want to be the most vibrant, intentional, and focused version of yourself to do your best work.
+Connecting with our student community in my Facebook group is easy for me, so I save it for the end of the day when I’m tired.

 I do the things that require the most brain power first.
 For me, this might mean recording a webinar, a virtual summit, or podcast episodes.
-I do not want to have decision fatigue when I show up to create an A-level activity.
+I don’t want to experience decision fatigue when I show up to create an A-level activity.
 When I create something that will have an impact or that will generate income, I need to be at my best.

 So, the most challenging things need to come first in your day.